-Current cancer treatments target the cancer tumour mass, however they have no impact on cancer stem cells.
+Current cancer treatments target the cancer tumour mass, however they have no impact on cancer stem cells (CSC's).
 Even after successful cancer treatment, cancer stem cells remain dormant.
 Metastatic disease occurs when the cancer stem calls reactivate, enter the blood stream and travel to other parts of the body, leading to secondary cancers.
-These secondary cancers are usually more aggressive and often found occur in areas of the body where treatment options are limited or not available.
+These secondary cancers are usually more aggressive and often occur in areas of the body where treatment options are limited or not available, such as the brain.
 Too often death follows within a short time frame.

 Metastatic cancer blood test

-Our research team has developed a blood test that detects cancer stem cells in the blood stream — a sign that cancer has metastasised.
-Further development of the blood test to the point that it is ready for use in the clinical setting will produce four key benefits for cancer patients.
+Our research team has developed a blood test that detects cancer stem cells (CSC) in the blood stream — a sign that cancer has metastasised.
+This test has four key benefits for cancer patients.

 Early treatment response is critical for stopping the spread of metastatic cancer.

-Once available to patients the test will allow treatment intervention significantly earlier, allowing more time for treatment before the cancer progresses.
+Once widely available to patients, the test will allow treatment intervention significantly earlier, allowing more time for treatment before the cancer progresses.

-Once metastatic cancer is detected our researchers are able to analysis the cancer stem cell biomarkers and predict how the cancer will respond to treatment.
+Once metastatic cancer is detected our researchers are able to analyse the cancer stem cell biomarkers and predict how the cancer will respond to treatment.

 Often oncologists have a range of treatment options available to them.
-Each treatment option will work for a percentage of patients but an oncologist has no way of knowing which treatment will be most effective for an individual patient.
+Each treatment option will work for a percentage of patients, but oncologists currently have no way of knowing which treatment will be most effective for an individual patient.
 This can lead to multiple treatments being required before a successful outcome is achieved.
-Patients have to endure the side effects of multiple treatments, have reduced quality of life and loose time.
-If their cancer is aggressive it may be time they simply do not have.
+Patients have to endure the side effects of potentially ineffective treatments, which leads to decreased quality of life as well as lost time.
+If their cancer is aggressive, it may be time they simply do not have.

-By predicting which treatment option will be effective patients will receive the most effective treatment as their first treatment.
+By predicting which treatment option will be effective, the research can ensure that patients will receive the most effective treatment as their first treatment.